 To help you feel prepared for your BSc (Hons) Educational Psychology studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
 Read on to find out more.

 Suggested reading and listening

 In the meantime, here are some suggested books and articles you may like to read, and Ted Talks you may want to listen to, before starting your degree.
-We don’t recommend rushing out to buy texts before you arrive but if you can pick some up second hand, borrow from a library or access online, we have a few suggestions.
+We don’t recommend rushing out to buy texts before you arrive.
+But, if you can pick some up second hand, borrow from a library, or access online, we have a few suggestions.

 - Santrock, J. W. (2018).
 Educational Psychology.
 New York, NY: McGraw-Hill Education.